 Fundamentally, plagiarism is the offering of the words or ideas of another person as one's own.
 The worst violation is the use of another student's work.
 Also flagrantly dishonest are writers who knowingly use sources without documentation and without remorse.
-These two instances of plagiarism are cause enough for failure in the course and even dismissal from the college.
-Students who purposely cheat have no place in the college classroom.
+Plagiarism or any other academic dishonesty will result in a Student Situation Report as well as a report to the Center for Student Rights and Responsibilities.